weilin1205/PrivNurseAI/README.md

-# PrivNurse AI: Revolutionizing Clinical Documentation with Privacy-First On-Device Intelligence
+# PrivNurse AI: Revolutionizing Clinical Documentation with On-Device Intelligence
 > Empowering Healthcare Professionals with Secure, Offline-Ready AI that Transforms Medical Documentation While Keeping Patient Data Protected

-## **Project Description**
+## **🚀 Executive Summary**

+<img src="/assets/PrivNurseAI_architecture_0802.png" alt="Architecture" style="zoom:85%;" />

 PrivNurse AI is an end-to-end, on-premises artificial intelligence system designed to combat one of the most pressing issues in modern healthcare: clinician burnout driven by administrative overload.
 By harnessing the unparalleled on-device efficiency and multimodal capabilities of Google's Gemma 3n, PrivNurse AI empowers nurses and physicians by automating and accelerating the creation of complex clinical documentation.
 The system features three core modules: an intelligent **Consultation Note Summarizer** that uses Chain-of-Thought reasoning to discern clinical priorities, a structured **Discharge Note Summarizer**, and a hands-free **Speech-to-Text Nursing Note Transcriber**.
 Deployed entirely within a hospital's secure network, PrivNurse AI guarantees patient data privacy (HIPAA/GDPR compliance) while delivering clinically-validated, explainable, and continuously improving AI assistance, directly at the point of care.

-<img src="/assets/PrivNurseAI_architecture_0802.png" alt="Architecture" style="zoom:85%;" />

 ## The Training Pipeline: Forging a Clinical Expert